Using E-E-A-T Principles for Answer Engine Optimization

 Common E-E-A-T Mistakes in AEO Implementation

-Technical issues matter too.
-Inaccurate schema, poor heading structure, broken formatting, or missing metadata all reduce your chances of being featured.
-If crawlers can’t parse your content, it won’t get picked no matter how good it is.
-And then there’s stagnation.
+Technical issues like inaccurate schema, poor heading structure, or missing metadata also reduce your chances of being featured.

 The Future of E-E-A-T in AEO